 The overall number of titles for each club in Allsvenskan League since 1896 and their standings in the last five seasons.
 From 1896 to 1925, the Swedish Champions were decided in a knock-out competition (Cup format).
 The League, Allsvenskan, was not established until the season 1924/25.

-According to online bookmakers, Malmo are favorites to win the 2017 title, with AIK and Goteborg as their main rivals.
+According to online bookmakers, Malmo are unanimous favorites to win the title again, with AIK as their main rivals.

 Swedish Cup finals in last five seasons

 2016 Hacken - Malmo 2:2 (6:5 on penalties)

 2013 Goteborg - Djurgarden 1:1 (4:2 on penalties)

 Goalkeeper Oscar Linner (0.8); Defense: Per Karlsson (0.8), Daniel Sundgren (0.8), Joel Ekstrand (0.8); Midfield: Tarik Elyounoussi (1.5), Kristoffer Olsson (1), Enoch Kofi Adu (0.9), Rasmus Lindkvist (0.8), Ahmed Yasin (0.8); Forward: Nicolas Stefanelli (1.5), Henok Goitom (0.5).